Optimal Cox Regression Subsampling Procedure with Rare Events: Introduction

-The performance of our method is demonstrated also for the delayed entry scenario and time-dependent covariates and coefficients both in simulations and in the real data analysis.
-The colorectal cancer (CRC) incidence cases of the UKB data will be analyzed with common environmental risk factors, and 72 single-nucleotide polymorphisms (SNPs) that have been identified by GWAS to be associated with CRC \citep{jeon2018determining}.
-R code for the data analysis and reported simulations is available at Github site: {\tt https://github.com/nirkeret/subsampling}.
+The rest of the paper is organized as follows.
+Section 2 presents the proposed approach and the main methodological details of this paper.
+Section 3 elaborates on the utility of our subsampling procedures also to popular refinements of the Cox model.
+Section 4.1 demonstrates the performance of our methods using simulations, including the settings of delayed entry, time-dependent covariates and time-dependent coefficients.
+In Section 4.2 we apply our subsampling methods on the CRC incidence cases of the UKB data, with common environmental risk factors and 72 SNPs that have been identified by genome-wide association studies (GWAS) to be associated with CRC \citep{jeon2018determining}.
+Section 5 is dedicated to additional research directions, and concluding discussion.